mikey-t/swig/docs/SwigDevNotes.md

 ## TODO - address direct node_modules access issue

-The new wrapper script makes swig significantly easier to use, but it is using direct paths to local node_modules for both ts-node and swig, which is probably not great for a few reasons.
-I'd like to look into using a different strategy.
+The new wrapper script makes swig significantly easier to use, but it is using direct paths to local node_modules for both ts-node and swig, which could potentially be an issue for some unknown scenarios.
+Just in case, I'd like to look into using a different strategy.

 Some things to keep in mind that I wouldn't want to lose if I were to switch strategies:

 - **Speed**.
-Calling the scripts directly instead of running through npm/npx is significantly faster.
+Calling the scripts directly instead of running through npm/npx is **significantly** faster.
 - **Versatility**.
 The startup script allows for dynamically and automatically adjusting to many or even all variables (node version, swigfile type, project type, etc).
 - **Ease of setup**.
 No need to add an npm alias or call any additional params to register a transpiler - it just works.
 - **Auto-documentation**.
   - If the consumer doesn't have tsx or ts-node installed, it will give them a friendly message that it's needed and what command to run
   - If the consumer is using a global install of swig but forgot to install it in their local project so they can import `series` and `parallel` into their swigfile, it'll give them a friendly message with the necessary command
   - If they've got a mismatch in their task definition file syntax and the package.json type, it tells them what to change (file extension vs package.json vs task file syntax change)

 So, what if the path to swig or ts-node or tsx changes?
 We can add branching logic in the startup wrapper - that's kind of what it's for anyway - but that could become a maintenance issue over time.
 Whether I get serious about diverging from this strategy will depend on how often (if ever) ts-node or tsx changes their bin path and whether I want to take the hit of adding additional dependencies or additional custom code to resolve paths instead of hitting them directly.